vishuRizz/datingapp-somethign/intellirite.md

 ## **1. Startup Name**

-### **Intellirite**
+### **Pensyl**

-*The AI-Powered Writing IDE for Students, Researchers, and Serious Writers.*
+_The AI-Powered Writing IDE for Students, Researchers, and Serious Writers._

 ---

 ## **2. One-Line Description**

-Intellirite is an **AI-first writing environment** — like Cursor, but for writing instead of coding — designed for long-form projects, research papers, citations, and structured academic workflows.
+Pensyl is an **AI-first writing environment** — like Cursor, but for writing instead of coding — designed for long-form projects, research papers, citations, and structured academic workflows.

 ---